-Your domain name is incredibly important.
-It’s the first thing anyone that comes across your website will encounter, so it needs to be memorable, and above all, professional.
+How to choose a domain name is an incredibly important decision, as this is the first thing that anyone who comes across your website will encounter, so it needs to be memorable: and above all, professional.

 With a domain name, you can also get domain email addresses.
 A professional email like this instantly makes your website appear more authoritative than it would if you were using an equivalent Hotmail or Gmail address.

 Essentially, what you need is a name that’s easily discoverable and won’t be forgotten if customers wish to pay it repeat visits.
 However, choosing the right name isn’t always easy.
 Once you've read this guide, make sure to read our article outlining how to register a domain name and what small businesses need to consider.